-There is a substantial literature that shows most pension scheme members are inclined to take the 'path of least resistance' and passively accept the default arrangements that exist in their scheme.
-For example, Choi et al. (2002) review US evidence of the tendency for members to accept scheme defaults for key features such as the contribution rate and the investment fund.
-Even though employees are free to opt out of default arrangements, very few actually do so.
-In the schemes studied, between 42% and 71% of participants accept the default contribution rate and between 48% and 81% of scheme assets are invested in the default fund, which is typically a money market fund.
-A similar tendency to accept the default is found in the UK.
-Consulting firm Hewitt Bacon and Woodrow estimate that 80% of members in UK DC schemes accept the default fund choice (Bridgeland 2002).
+Previous research shows that a large proportion, and often the majority, of employees are inclined to take the 'path of least resistance' and passively adopt the default arrangements that exist in their scheme.
+For example, Choi et al. (2002) review US evidence on the tendency for members to accept scheme defaults for key features such as the contribution rate and the investment fund.
+Even though employees are free to opt out of default arrangements, very few actually do.
+In the schemes Choi et al. studied, between 42% and 71% of participants accept the default contribution rate and between 48% and 81% of scheme assets are invested in the default fund, which is typically a money market fund.
+In the UK, consulting firm Hewitt Bacon and Woodrow estimate that 80% of members in DC schemes accept the default fund choice (Bridgeland 2002).